straz/artificialtrust/_articles/cyber.md

 [zero-sum](zerosum) contest, where a success for one side is a loss for the other.

+Some view profitability as a sign of intelligence.
+Some people aggressively seek immediate profitability, not just for the wealth itself, but for what it means.
+Making a profit conveys a symbolic affirmation of success.
+But as the ancient Greeks tried to warn us, a quick profit can come at the expense of terrible future harm.

 This moment is not a zero-sum contest, and wisdom does not uniquely belong to either our elected officials or our Big Tech executives.
+Short-term profitability, like short-sighted navigation, does not necessarily indicate good strategic thinking.

 The word *cyber* has been in use since the times of the ancient Greeks.
-Cyber truly means how to govern a complex system.
-Good governance means making the right choices, and thinking far enough ahead to see it play out well in the long run, not just for immediate profitability.
+Cyber means the act of governing a complex system.
+Good governance means making the right choices, and thinking far enough ahead to see it play out well in the long run.